herbsjs/herbsjs.github.io/docs/usecase/features.md

 ## Response

 It is possible to define the response type as well.
-This information is used as metadata for Glues but it is not validated when running the use case.
+This information is used as metadata for glues but it is not validated when running the use case.

 `{ response: type }`, where:

 - `type`: response type.

 A use case will run all the steps sequencially or until one of the steps return a `Err`.
 The [result](/docs/usecase/result) of a use case is set by the result of the last step executed.